NEONScience/NEON-Data-Skills/_posts/2014-10-27-2_Lidar-Point-Cloud-Online-Data-Viz-Activity.md

 ## 1. Open a .las file in plas.io ###

-1. Download the NEON prepackaged lidar dataset [-->Here<--](http://www.neoninc.org/NEONedu/Data/LidarActivity/data.htm "SAMPLE NEON LiDAR Data") if you haven't already.
+1. Download the NEON prepackaged lidar dataset [-->RIGHT CLICK Here to download<--](http://www.neoninc.org/NEONedu/Data/LidarActivity/data.htm "SAMPLE NEON LiDAR Data") if you haven't already.
 2. The file is named: r_filtered_256000_4111000.las
-2. When the download is complete, drag the file r_filtered_256000_4111000.las into the [plas.io](http://plas.io "plas.io") window.
+2. When the download is complete, drag the file r_filtered_256000_4111000.las into the <a href="http://plas.io" target="_blank"> plas.io website.</a> window.
 3. Zoom and pan around the data
-4. Use the particle size slider to adjust the size of each individual lidar point
+4. Use the particle size slider to adjust the size of each individual lidar point.
+NOTE: the particle size slider is located a little more than half way down the plas.io toolbar in the "Data" section.

 NICE!
 You should see something similar to the screenshot below:

 {% include _images_nolink.html url="../../images/plasio_dataImport.png" description="NEON lidar data in the plas.io online tool." %}

-### Exploring Navigation in Plas.io
+### Navigation Around Your Data in Plas.io
 You might prefer to use a mouse to explore your data in plas.io.
-Let's text the navigation out.
+Let's test the navigation out.

 1. Left click on the screen and drag the data on the screen.
 Notice that this tilts the data up and down.
 2. Right click on the screen and drag noticing that this moves the entire dataset around